 That’s how to calculate average inventory.
 Great!
 But how does average inventory accounting work?
 Where does it show up on the ledger?

-What Is Average Inventory on Balance Sheet?
+What Is the Average Inventory on a Balance Sheet?

 In general, inventory is reported on the balance sheet as a current asset, which is expected to be converted to cash within a year.
 When inventory is sold, that cost is reported under the COGS on the balance sheet.
 And when that cost is a moving target, average inventory cost is helpful.